 Students are assessed within the didactic courses using a variety of methods, such as quizzes, tests, presentations, case studies, projects, etc. Students must pass all technical courses with a grade of "C" or higher.
-Students that are informed of progress through Early Alerts, Midterm Grades, and regular feedback in the form of assignment grades and comments.
+Students are informed of progress through Early Alerts, Midterm Grades, and regular feedback in the form of assignment grades and verbal or written communication and comments.
 Students that are not making satisfactory progress are encouraged to meet with the instructor to identify options to help the student achieve success.
 This may include College resources, such as Disability Support Services, Counseling Support Services, Tutoring or Learning Centers, the Writing Center, English Learner's Lab or additional remediation support by the instructor.
 All of these resources can be accessed through the College website.

-During the directed practices experiences, the student will be evaluated at the mid-point and at the final of the rotation if he/she is assigned to the site for the entire 160 hours.
-For the mid-point evaluation, the student will be expected to meet with the preceptor and Program/Clinical Coordinator, and review the completed competencies and assignments to date, as well as student performance.
-Both the preceptor and the student will sign a midpoint evaluation and submit it to the Program/Clinical Coordinator.
+During the directed practices experiences, the student will be evaluated at the mid-point and at the final point of the rotation.
+For the mid-point evaluation, the student will be expected to meet with the preceptor and review the completed competencies and assignments to date, as well as student professional conduct evaluation.
+Both the preceptor and the student will sign this midpoint evaluation.
 A midpoint evaluation is done for the benefit of the student in the event that there are issues that could cause a problem with the completion of the directed practice experience hours.
-If a problem is determined to exist, all efforts will be made to rectify the issues at the immediate site.
+If a problem is determined to exist, all efforts will be made to rectify the issues at the site with the preceptor.
 In the event that problems cannot be corrected due to the specific site placement, the Program Coordinator will make every reasonable effort to place the student in another facility, if available.
-If a preceptor asks for the student to be removed from the rotation due to behavior issues, the student will be given the option of receiving an "F" or withdrawing from the directed practice.
-For students assigned split rotations, i.e. 80 hours at 2 different facilities, the student will receive an evaluation for each site, and will also complete a self, site, and preceptor evaluation for each location.
+If a preceptor asks for the student to be removed from the rotation due to behavior issues/policy violation, the student will be given the option of receiving an "F" or withdrawing from the directed practice, if the deadline has not passed.
+For students assigned split rotations at two different facilities, the student will receive an evaluation for each site, and will also complete a self, site, and preceptor evaluation for each location.

 Assessment of progress in the directed practice is completed using the Directed Practice Competency Forms.
-The student must have a minimum of a score of "1" in each competency, to pass the course.
-The student will be considered to have passed the directed practice experience successfully when both the preceptor and Program/Clinical Coordinator are in agreement on the completion of the directed practice experience components.
-Every student is expected to have correct up-to-date paperwork (daily log sheets, hours recorded, and competency forms) during the directed practice.
-Students are expected to submit the logs on a weekly basis to the instructor.
+The student must at the minimum achieve "entry level met" in each required competency.
+The student will be considered to have passed the directed practice experience successfully when both the preceptor and instructor agree on the completion of the directed practice experience components, included required competencies.
+Every student is expected to have correct up-to-date documentation (daily log, hours recorded, and competency forms) during the directed practice.

+Students are expected to submit logs on a weekly basis to the instructor.
 A final portfolio evidencing logs, hours, and competencies with supporting documentation will be submitted for the final grade.
-Failure to successfully complete and submit the portfolio in accordance with the guidelines provided may result in failure of the directed practice.
+Failure to successfully complete and submit the portfolio in accordance with the guidelines and grading rubric provided may result in failure of the directed practice.

 Each directed practice experience has a student directed practice evaluation process (Evaluation of Self, Site, and Preceptor form), which corresponds with the directed practice course, and provides students with an opportunity to provide feedback regarding the facility and preceptor.
-The Program Coordinator or Clinical Coordinator will address any significant concerns.
+The Program Coordinator will address any significant concerns.
 See "Complaints" section for additional details regarding how students may file complaints.
-In an effort to manage concerns, student should review the student logs and deal with any issues and review the student's progress at the site with the Program/Clinical Coordinator on a weekly basis.
+In an effort to manage concerns, student should communicate with the instructor or Program Coordinator on a regular basis.